hannotify/climate-positive-tech-companies/README.md

 # Green Tech Companies

-A list of companies that aim to be climate-neutral or climate-positive and have tech or software job openings.
+A list of companies that aim to be climate-neutral or climate-positive and have tech- or software-related job openings.

 ## Why this list?